samuel1109123/0-Pong/README.md

     context.textAlign = 'center';
     context.fillText(
         `Hello Pong!`,     // text to render
-        canvas.width / 2,  // X coordinate
+        CANVAS_WIDTH / 2,  // X coordinate
-        canvas.height / 2, // Y coordinate
+        CANVAS_HEIGHT / 2, // Y coordinate
     );
 }
 ```

 ## 🟪 Pong-1 (The "Rectangle" Update)

-Pong-1 produces a more complete, albeit static image of what our Pong program should look like.
+Pong-1 produces a more complete (static) image of what our Pong program should look like.

 ### Important Functions